alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 keys.
 In our case, we encrypt the data using the GPG keys of all security-cleared members of 2nd line.

-Hiera eYAML GPG works by encrypting only the Hiera values rather than encrypting a whole file.
-It also encrypts each Hiera value individually, which makes for meaningful output from git-diff(1) such that it's possible to identify exactly which Hiera key has changed in any given Git commit.
+Hiera eYAML GPG only encrypts the Hiera values, rather than the whole file.
+It also encrypts each Hiera value individually, so you can see which ones changed in a Git commit.

 ## What Hiera data do we encrypt?